 Astute viewers will find Unkrich's easter eggs in Pixar movies like Toy Story, Toy Story 3, and Finding Nemo.
-There are even references to The Shining in Coco, Unkrich's latest directorial endeavor for Pixar.

 As horrifyingly adorable as a Pixar take on IT could be, Unkrich's work is probably the closest we'll ever get to a Pixar/Stephen King mashup.
 Read on to see what you might have missed in your childhood (and adulthood) favorite films.